 The History of SEO in the Ecommerce Industry

 The rise of mobile devices has transformed the way consumers interact with eCommerce platforms.
 As smart devices became more prevalent, shoppers increasingly turned to their smartphones and tablets for browsing and purchasing goods.
 This shift prompted retailers to optimise their websites for mobile use, ensuring that consumers have a seamless experience regardless of the device they are using.
 Ensuring that eCommerce sites load quickly and display content appropriately on smaller screens became essential for retaining customers and driving sales.
+OK !

 Failure to address mobile optimisation can result in significant losses for online retailers.
 Research has shown that a large percentage of users will abandon a website if it takes too long to load on a mobile device.
 Consequently, search engines like Google prioritise mobile-friendly sites in their rankings.
 This emphasis on mobile optimisation not only enhances the user experience but also plays a crucial role in boosting visibility in search results, influencing both traffic and conversion rates.